 Altering course withdrawal slips and similar academic documents.
 This includes forging an instructor or adviser signature.

-c.
-Level three sanction—recommend awarding a grade of “F!”, dismissal from the graduate and professional education program; and dismissal from the University when a graduate student is found responsible for an academic integrity violation while enrolled in a course or completing academic work, and/or degree program requirements.
+d.
+Level three sanction—recommend a transcript notation of “Administrative Withdrawal for Academic Integrity Violation”; and dismissal from the graduate or professional program and dismissal from the University.
+This transcript notation is permanent and is intended to be used primarily for violations that are not related to a specific course.
+Level three violations include but are not limited to the following:

-Plagiarism or other violations of academic integrity in a thesis or dissertation proposal, qualifying examination, comprehensive examination, thesis or dissertation, report for a creative component, thesis or dissertation defense, or professional education portfolio, professional presentations, or publications.
+Plagiarism or other violations of academic integrity in a thesis or dissertation proposal, qualifying examination, comprehensive examination, thesis or dissertation, report or creative component, thesis or dissertation defense, or professional education portfolio, professional presentations, or publications.

 Fabrication or falsification of research or laboratory data used in a creative component, report, thesis or dissertation, presentation, or publication.

-Altering academic records such as transcripts or falsification of applications for admissionSuspension from the University may be recommended for cheating on required prerequisite exams at the graduate or undergraduate level.
+Altering academic records such as transcripts, falsification of applications for admission or cheating on required prerequisite exams.

+At the undergraduate level, suspension from the University may be recommended for cheating on required prerequisite exams or altering academic records.

+The academic integrity violation, such as receipt of a failing grade, may result in additional consequences, including program or aid ineligibility, program dismissal, visa status issues, etc.

 2.05 The student, instructor, and Academic Integrity Facilitator meet to discuss the alleged violation and sign the Academic Integrity Resolution Form.
 The following actions may result from this meeting: